 The Impact of Divorce & Remarriage on a VAWA Case

-If you and the abusive spouse have gotten divorced, you have to file the VAWA self-petition within 2 years of the date the divorce became final.
+If you and the abusive spouse have gotten divorced, you should speak to a VAWA attorney and have them file the VAWA self-petition within 2 years of the date the divorce became final.
 If you file after this date, you will no longer be eligible for VAWA.
-If you get re-married before you complete the VAWA self-petition process, this will also make you ineligible for VAWA.
+If you get re-married before you complete the VAWA self-petition process, this will also make you ineligible.

-How a Los Angeles Immigration Attorney Can Help
+How A Los Angeles VAWA Lawyer Can Help

 VAWA is an extremely useful immigration tool and it may be the key to turning your life around.
 Contact the Goldstein Immigration Lawyers today at (213) 262-2000 to find out more about the Violence Against Women Act and whether you could be eligible to apply for a green card through this program.